-Relevant Education & Experience

-Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998 to 2005.
-Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Ms. Roozen also currently serves as a director of Corus Entertainment Inc. and is the Vice Chair of Alberta Health Services.
+Committee Member Relevant Education & Experience Catherine Roozen Member since 2007 Independent Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998 to 2005.
+Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Ms. Roozen also currently serves as a director of Corus Entertainment Inc.